Accelerynt-Security/AS-Incident-IP-Matched-on-Watchlist/README.md

 * **Watchlist Name**: The name of the watchlist referenced in [Create a Microsoft Sentinel Watchlist](https://github.com/Accelerynt-Security/AS-Import-AD-Group-Users-to-MS-Watchlist#create-a-microsoft-sentinel-watchlist)

-* **Workspace Id**: The Id of the Microsoft Sentinel workspace the watchlist was created in, referenced in [Microsoft Sentinel workspace Id](https://github.com/Accelerynt-Security/AS-Import-AD-Group-Users-to-MS-Watchlist#microsoft-sentinel-workspace-id)
+* **Workspace Name**: The name of the Microsoft Sentinel workspace the watchlist was created in, referenced in [Microsoft Sentinel Resource Group Name](https://github.com/Accelerynt-Security/AS-Import-AD-Group-Users-to-MS-Watchlist#microsoft-sentinel-resource-group-name)

-* **Resource Group Name**: The name of the Microsoft Sentinel resource group the workspace is housed in
+* **Resource Group Name**: The name of the Microsoft Sentinel resource group the workspace is housed in, referenced in [Microsoft Sentinel Resource Group Name](https://github.com/Accelerynt-Security/AS-Import-AD-Group-Users-to-MS-Watchlist#microsoft-sentinel-resource-group-name)

 * **Incident Tag**: The name of the tag to add to the Microsoft Sentinel incident